Linux Audio Development (LAD)

 -

-Can I get help from experienced developers if I run into problems?
+Can I get help from experienced Linux Audio developers if I run into problems?

 - In the long run, we would like to mediate between experienced Linux audio developers and such that are new to the topic, but unfortunately we are not there yet and currently can't offer any support in this regard.